Definition of Take:

 Areas closed to hunting

-- Taking or attempting to take wildlife is illegal on, upon or from rights-of-way of federal, state or county-maintained roads, whether paved or otherwise.
+- Taking or attempting to take wildlife is illegal on, upon or from rights-of-way of federal, state or county-maintained roads, whether paved or otherwise, except reptiles and amphibians may be taken without the use of firearms and raptors may be taken per Rule 68A-9.005, F.A.C.
 Casting dogs from rights-of-way is considered attempting to take wildlife and constitutes violation of this regulation.
-The exception to this rule is amphibians or reptiles may be taken without the use of firearms from the above mentioned rights-of-way.

 - Discharging firearms over paved public roads, rights-of-way, highways, streets or occupied premises is prohibited.